murielProton/ManagingCheckingAccount/README.md

 # Help and tutorials
-For the framework Spring Boot, and to work with the design pattern MVC : https://www.baeldung.com/spring-boot-start For SQL mySQL : https://www.tutorialspoint.com/mysql
+For the framework Spring Boot, and to work with the design pattern MVC : https://www.baeldung.com/spring-boot-start For SQL mySQL : https://www.tutorialspoint.com/mysql To transcribe Enums classes to HTML using Thymleaf : https://www.baeldung.com/thymeleaf-enums To bind HTML to database SQL using Thymleaf : https://www.codejava.net/frameworks/spring-boot/user-registration-and-login-tutorial

 # Dificulties
 ## Defining a simple application.properties